OCC Hits New York Based Bank With First-Ever Enforcement Action for Lack of Crypto AML Compliance

 On January 30, the Office of the Comptroller of the Currency (OCC) issued the first cryptocurrency-related enforcement action against a U.S. bank—M.Y.
 Safra Bank (MYSB), which is headquartered in New York City.
-The enforcement action consisted of a cease and desist order that was wholly focused on deficient anti-money laundering (AML) practices for compliance and monitoring of the bank’s virtual asset (VA) customers.
+The enforcement action consisted of a cease and desist order that was wholly focused on deficient Anti-Money Laundering (AML) rules are in place to help prote...
+More practices for compliance and monitoring of the bank’s digital asset customers (DAC).
 These entities included A cryptocurrency (or crypto currency) is a digital asset des...
-More exchanges, Bitcoin is a digital currency (also called crypto-currency) ...
-More ATM operators, and virtual OTCs as well as other crypto-related businesses.
+More exchanges, The term "Bitcoin" can either refer to Bitcoin the network, ...
+More A Bitcoin ATM (Automated Teller Machine) is a business who o...
+More operators, and virtual OTCs as well as other crypto-related businesses.

 The Consent Order, a settlement of cease and desist proceedings alleged that for more than two years MYSB failed to fully vet its cryptocurrency customers and transactions in high-risk jurisdictions.
 This lack of AML controls included opening accounts for VA customers without sufficient customer due diligence (CDD) and a lack of adequate monitoring and investigating of suspicious transactions linked to these customers.

 These deficient AML and BSA policies and procedures prevented MYSB from effectively identifying and investigating suspicious activity linked to crypto-related accounts.
 This lack of visibility into risky transaction also meant the bank could not send suspicious activity reports (SARs) to the Financial Crimes Enforcement Network (FinCEN).